 #3 Know About Demo CD Policies

 When you have drafted your list of labels, make it a point to learn about each label’s policy on demos.
 At times you find that larger labels don’t accept demos that weren’t sought after because it happens that some people send them demos and then later sue them, claiming their songs were stolen.
 Most labels have demo policies on their websites.
 When looking through these policies, find out the following:

 Are unsolicited demos accepted?

 What are the acceptable demo formats?
 (CD, mp3 clips, thumb drives, etc.)

 Is there a specific demo rep that you address your package to?

-Next week we will share some tips on how you can make a promotion package that the labels will surely like!
+That’s about it for now.
+Next week, I will share some tips on how you can make a promotion package that the labels will surely like!